learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Peewee_and_Pydantic_models.md

     post = ForeignKeyField(Post, backref='comments')
 ```

-These are just a few examples of the field types provided by Peewee.
+These are just a few examples of the field types provided by Peewee, you can learn more about fields [here](https://docs.peewee-orm.com/en/latest/peewee/models.html#fields)!
 But now, you might be wondering we defined Foregin Keys, but how do we define Primary Keys of a database?
 Its similar to how we define Foreign Key Fields, but there are a few more features and thus this garners its own section below.

 ## Defining Keys in Peewee Models
 In any relational database, keys play a crucical role in defining the relationships between tables and ensuring the integrity of the database itself.
 There are Foreign Keys, which already has be briefly outlined above.
 But peewee also supports Primary Keys and Composite Keys.